ssharoff/robust/README.md

 3. the number of documents subject to Winsorisation, and
 4. the document frequency.

-The `diff` file shows the most significant changes in the frequency list before and after robust estimation <http://ucrel.lancs.ac.uk/llwizard.html>:
+The `diff` file shows the most significant changes in the frequency list before and after robust estimation:

 | Word          | Raw   | Robust | LL-score |
 |---------------|-------|--------|----------|
 | hon           | 10709 | 378    | 2890     |